shawnacscott/pcs_code_challenge_01/README.md

 		Adverb
 		Object

 	b.
+Ask user to choose a method of transport from a list of four options

-Store all of these in a hash where the key is the name of the part of speech.
-For example, "noun" or "verb".
+	c.
+Store all of these in a hash.

 2. Stores the hash values outside the class

-3. Creates an array with three sentence templates.
+3. Creates an array with four sentence templates.

 4. Uses another class to insert the hash values into the sentence templates